Charles Goodall (businessman): Societies and trustee

+While living in Boston as a sailor in the 1840s, Goodall joined Boston Division No. 3 of the Sons of Temperance.
+In 1856, he went through all chairs of Golden Gate Division No. 12 of the Sons of Temperance in San Francisco.
+He abstained from both drink and tobacco his entire life even denying his eldest son a share of the residue of his estate “because he [could not] reform from the liquor habit.”

+Goodall was a devoted member of the Methodist Episcopal Church.
 From 1865 to 1868, he was a trustee of the Howard Street Methodist Episcopal Church, president of the Board of Trustees for the church, and superintendent of the Sabbath School for the church.
 From 1869 to 1880, he continued as a trustee of the Howard Street Methodist Episcopal Church.

 In 1871, he was elected president of the Young Men’s Christian Association (YMCA) in San Francisco.
 In 1887 and 1888, he was on the Board of Directors for the YMCA.

 From 1874 to 1889, he was a trustee of the San Francisco Port Society, established in March 1860 for the moral improvement of seamen and others connected with the sea in the port of San Francisco.
 A house of worship was erected for the seaman on the corner of Sacramento and Drumm streets.

 From 1878 to 1880, he was a trustee of the San Francisco Chamber of Commerce.
 Then from 1887 to 1889, he served as a vice-president of the San Francisco Chamber of Commerce.

 From 1885 to 1886, he was a commissioner of Golden Gate Park receiving no compensation.
 He was offered the vacant position when ex-Governor Stanford declined the honor.
 Improvements planned included building a highway one hundred feet wide, with elevated walks on either side of the roadway from Conservatory Valley to the sea.

 In November 1885, he was named as one of the first twenty-five trustees of what would become Stanford University in Palo Alto, California.
 Leland Stanford deeded 87,000 acres of land for the endowment and organization of the University.

 From 1884 to 1885, Goodall was director of the San Francisco Church Extension Society of the Methodist Episcopal Church.
 It was formed for the purpose of founding churches, establishing Sunday schools and places of worship, and relieving over-burdened churches in the City and County of San Francisco.
 From 1886 to 1890, he was president of the organization.
 From 1891 to 1893, he was both president and trustee of the organization.
 From 1894 to 1898, he continued as president of the organization.
 And in 1899, he was made honorary president and trustee of the San Francisco Church Extension Society.